Defective4/ngrok-minecraft-scanner/README.md

 # About
 ngrok Minecraft scanner is a simple server scanning tool that scans all of ngrok's IPs and ports in search for Minecraft servers.
-It allows you to scan for servers on all versions, as well as servers with `enable-status` set to false, therefore not visible for Minecraft's regular status check.
+It allows you to scan for servers on all versions, as well as servers with `enable-status` set to false, therefore not visible to Minecraft's regular status check.

 # Command arguments
 ```